ykong01/mangui/documentation/README.md

 ### Using pre-built Docker images

-Create a folder structure like this. <br>
+Your folder structure should already look like this. <br>
 The project comes with all the `necessary` files in the corresponding folders.

 ```